Clackamas Community College

 College in Oregon City, Oregon, U.S.

 Clackamas Community College (CCC) is a public community college in Oregon City, Oregon.
 Founded in 1966, it is one of the largest community colleges in the state of Oregon.
 Clackamas Community College offers courses at three campuses: the central campus in Oregon City, Harmony Community Campus in Clackamas, and the Wilsonville campus.
 Extension sites are also located in the towns of Canby and Molalla, where CCC offers English as a Second Language, GED in Spanish, computer science and community education classes.
 CCC is also the only college to offer an urban agriculture certificate in the state of Oregon.

 Clackamas Community College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 In 2009–10, CCC served more than 38,000 students and had approximately 8,900 FTE (full-time equivalent students).

 History

 Clackamas Community College opened in 1966 with 693 part-time students taking classes at Gladstone High School.
 Two years later, ground was broken for Clairmont Building on the Oregon City Campus – CCC's first permanent home.
-The college has expanded significantly in the years since, and is now a network of three campuses serving a student body of more than 25,000 students, with more than 1,300 classes taught each term.
+The college has expanded significantly in the years since, and is now a network of three campuses serving a student body of more than 25,000 students, with more than 1,300 classes taught each term.A bond passed in November 2024 for campus construction and updates.

 Oregon City campus

 Clackamas Community College's main campus is located in historic Oregon City, located off of Interstate 205, Highway 213 and Beavercreek Road.
 The 165 acre CCC Oregon City campus features 17 buildings, including the award-winning Niemeyer Center for Communication Arts, Roger Rook Hall and Art Center, as well as the athletic fields and facilities supporting CCC's sports programs.
+The Smuckers building was demolished in spring 2026 for the construction of the Douglas Loop walking trail.
+Construction on the Holden Natural Resources Center is scheduled to start in the fall of 2026 and be completed in the spring of 2028.